EikenDram/kube-build/README.md

 ## Introduction

 Coming from developing .net web applications for windows server, switching recently to dotnet core allowed me to build applications for linux platform as well.
-Decided to try updating server architecture to cloud and implement some DevOps; and after a bit of research ended up with K3S on Fedora CoreOS - as something that looked simple enough to start with.
+Decided to try updating server architecture to cloud and implement some DevOps; after a bit of research ended up with K3S on Fedora CoreOS - as something that looked simple enough to start with.

 This project was initially a set of notes about setting everything up on a virtual machine, but as the production environment i'm working with is air-gapped, setting everything up required quite a lot of additional work, which I then decided to automate by making this tool.